 3. Set aside unexpected income

 If you receive an income tax return or earn a bonus at work, think about adding that to your emergency fund instead of spending it.
 Using extra money or windfalls will help boost your emergency savings quicker, getting you closer to your goals.

 4. Have a plan after you reach your goal

 This is unrelated to your emergency fund, but once you hit your mark, you need a plan.
 You’re already setting aside money for savings automatically.
-Why not funnel that money towards other financial goals.
+Why not funnel that money toward other financial goals?
 Maybe it’s to save for travel, a new car, invest more, or pursue financial independence.
 Whatever it is, have a plan, and use your already-earmarked savings to fund it.

 Related Reading: Best Family Budget For Every Personality Type

 Where to keep your emergency fund

 You have plenty of options for places to keep your emergency fund.
 Regardless of where you keep it, follow these two rules:

 Keep your emergency fund somewhere separate from your everyday spending (checking).
 You don’t want to mix your money.
 We’re pretty good at keeping tabs on our money, but there’s no way I’d keep track well if our E-fund was in the same checking account that our monthly bills pull from.
 There’s no way.